 Endosymbiosis is a relationship where one organism lives inside the other and both are benefited.
 It is thought that ancestral eukaryotic cells consumed aerobic bacteria and photosynthetic bacteria leading them to evolve into mitochondria and chloroplast respectively.

-On the basis of their relative autonomy and morphological resemblance to bacteria, it was suggested long ago that mitochondria and chloroplast were descendants of an ancient prokaryotic organisms.
+On the basis of their relative autonomy and morphological resemblance to bacteria, it was suggested long ago that mitochondria and chloroplast were descendants of ancient prokaryotic organisms.

 The theory postulate that an aerobic bacteria established residency within the cytoplasm of a primitive eukaryotic cell.
 This bacterium would represent the precursor of the present mitochondrion.

-In similar fashion, the endosymbiotic uptake of an oxygenic phototrophic prokaryote would have made the primitive eukaryotic photosynthesis.
+In a similar fashion, the endosymbiotic uptake of an oxygenic phototrophic prokaryote would have made the primitive eukaryotic photosynthesis.
 This phototrophic bacterium would then be considered the precursor of the present chloroplast.

 10 Evidence of endosymbiotic theory: